 But a vagina does stuff.

-And that's what this woman is says.
+And that's what this woman says.

 Remember that, Goldfinger?

-Pussy, as in Pussy Galore, one of the characters.
+Pussy, as in Pussygalore, one of the characters.

-Anyway, the point of Kate Harding's pussy politics, as I think we should call this biologism or biologism among some in the Hillary camp, is to say that it would be a brilliant symbolic breakthrough if the U.S. were to have its first ever female president.
+Anyway, the point of Kate Harding's pussy politics, as I think we should call this, biologism or biologism among some in the Hillary camp, is to say that it would be a brilliant symbolic breakthrough if the U.S. were to have its first ever female president.

-She can't criticize her.
+You can't criticize her.

 She's historic.